iornstein/Condenser/README.md

 ##Future Work
 Right now, the plugin works perfect for my uses cases.
 However, for the experience (ie joy of coding) I may iterate further on the plugin.
-I have an idea of a potential version 1.5 that is released as a downloadable plugin.
+I have an idea of a potential version 1.6 that is released as a downloadable plugin.
 A rough plan follows:

 ##### Version 1.1
-- [ ] Make reddit time based as well
 - [ ] Fix timer bug
 - [x] Switch to typescript
 - [x] Use more powerful typing throughout the project
+- [x] Add in facebook to be blocked just like reddit is
+- [ ] Add in script to bump version

 ##### Version 1.2
+- [ ] Genericize the timed youtube redirect.
+Have no more explicit mentions of youtube scattered throughout.
+Allow dynamic creation of redirect pages from one source

+##### Version 1.3
+- [ ] Make reddit time based as well

+##### Version 1.4
 - [ ] The js files are a mess and poorly named.
 I need to make sensible break downs of the js files and do some refactors like:
     * [x] Switch to returning promises everywhere rather than having tasks as parameters
     * [ ] come up with better file name/separation for js functions
-- [ ] Standardize the reddit and youtube html pages (IN PROGRESS)
+- [ ] Standardize the enableable and guarded html pages (IN PROGRESS)
-- [x] Add in facebook to be blocked just like reddit is
 - [ ] Make the web pages cleaner and prettier
 - [ ] Add some testing in
 - [ ] Consider a popup after the time expires.